 In the unlikely event such disclosure is required, it will generally involve disclosure to international territories of The Salvation Army and only to the extent necessary to carry out our functions and provide our programs and services.

 How you can access and seek correction of your personal information

 You have the right to access your personal (including sensitive) information, subject to some exceptions allowed by law.
 If you would like to access or seek correction of your personal information, please contact our Privacy Office at the contact details below.
 For security reasons you will be asked to put your request in writing.

 To enable us to verify your request we require you to advise the following:

 - The relevant department or service (if known) that your request relates to

-There is no application fee for making a request to access your personal and sensitive information.
-While we do not normally charge for providing individuals with access to their personal and sensitive information, we reserve the right to charge you for our reasonable costs in complying with a request for access.
+There is no application fee for making a request to access your personal information.
+While we do not normally charge for providing individuals with access to their personal information, we reserve the right to charge you for our reasonable costs in complying with a request for access.
 These costs will not be excessive.

 How you can complain about a breach of the Australian Privacy Principles

 We are committed to protecting your privacy and upholding the Australian Privacy Principles.
 If you believe we have breached the Australian Privacy Principles please contact our Privacy Office with your concerns at the contact details below.